Operadic twisting as an adjunction: Introduction

 \subsection{Plan of the paper}

 In \cref{sec:cTw-comonadicity} we define the comonad $\cTw$ and characterize it via its associated comonadic adjunction.
 In \cref{section:comparison} we relate the categories $\Curv$ and $\Twist$ by an adjunction, which allows us to give an analogous characterization of the comonad $\Tw$ in \cref{adjunction twist}.
+Symmetrically, we characterize the Maurer--Cartan and the uncurving procedure in \cref{section:monad}.
 We give in \cref{homotopy-fixed-points} a criterion to test whether an operad is a homotopy fixed point for $\Tw$.
 In \cref{Koszul preduals} we give a Koszul predual adjunction, and an explicit formula for $\Tw$-coalgebras whose underlying operad is in the image of the cobar functor.
 We apply the preceding results to identify known $\Tw$-coalgebras and homotopy fixed points in \cref{examples}.